utharper/sourcemod-hl2dm/README.md

 XMS (eXtended Match System) is a set of SourceMod plugins for competitive HL2DM servers, originally inspired by the *PMS* pack from HL2DM.net but created from scratch with many more features and game fixes, and support for additional gamemodes.
-XMS is designed to be modular, such that you could (mostly) run any combination of these plugins if you really wanted to - only `xms.smx` is required - but this is intended to be a complete match server package.

 You can easily define your own custom gamemodes, but the default config contains **dm**, **tdm**, **jm** (Jump Maps) and **lgdm** (Low-Grav).

+XMS is designed to be modular, such that you could (mostly) run any combination of these plugins if you really wanted to - only `xms.smx` is required - but this is intended to be a complete match server package. `xms_exfov.smx` is standalone and does not require XMS to be running on your server.

 You can currently see this system in use on:
 - Australian Deathmatch (server.hl2dm.pro:27015)